 Sara Diamond grew up in the limitless expanse of Los Angeles.
-She currently resides in San Francisco, evolving her art.
-She attended The School of the Museum of Fine Arts and Tufts University in Boston where she graduated with a BFA in 2010.
-She primarily works in photography and mixed media.
+She currently resides in San Francisco and works as a producer at Google.
+She attended The School of the Museum of Fine Arts and Tufts University in Boston where she graduated with a BFA.
 Her art has been featured at many galleries and art spaces such as Google, Mountain View; Southern Exposure Gallery, San Francisco; the Harvey Milk Center for Photography, San Francisco; the David Brower Center, Berkeley; The Museum of Craft and Folk Art gift shop, San Francisco; and The Samson Gallery, Boston.
 Her work has been published in print and through e-publications such as SF Weekly, LA Record, Boston’s Dig Magazine, Washington City Paper, and Feature Shoot.

-My artwork is an exploration of a “dream logic,” a constructed combination of the fantastic and the real.
+Her artwork is an exploration of a “dream logic,” a constructed combination of the fantastic and the real.
 It contains an intrigue of something found in the crossover between dream states and hyperreality, a whimsical dichotomy between surrealism in the everyday and the constructed.
-By juxtaposing figures into different landscapes and spaces, and by using hand-made sets and props, as well as finding extraordinary but overlooked scenes, I try to access the viewer’s unconscious.
+By juxtaposing figures into different landscapes and spaces, and by using hand-made sets and props, as well as finding extraordinary but overlooked scenes, she aims to access the viewer’s unconscious.
 “Dream logic” examines the dialogue between self and otherness, real and unreal, and the natural and the unnatural.